 On a previous blog, we explained why Yamaha Acoustics are a player's favourite.
 These guitars offer great value for money, and, despite the brand being as closely associated with Keyboards (or even motorcycles!) as with guitars, Yamaha is a name that is also synonymous with quality when it comes to acoustic guitars: players who've chosen Yamaha Acoustics include Bert Jansch, Jimmy Page, Graham Coxon, Paul Simon, Elliot Smith and many others.

-One of the best Yamaha models, and the most budget friendly, is the Yamaha F310 Acoustic Guitar, Natural Gloss, a beautifully designed guitar that has a sound far superior to most acoustics within (and above) its price range.
+One of the best Yamaha models, and the most budget friendly, is the Yamaha FG800M Acoustic in Natural, a beautifully designed guitar that has a sound far superior to most acoustics within (and above) its price range.
 This stunning model is one of the best acoustics available today and is a model that will easily stand the test of time, only getting better with age each year.

 TOP CHOICES OF BEST ACOUSTIC GUITARS, BY PRICE RANGE: